From Saigon to Angkor

 Day 10 - Angkor - jungle temples

-We’ll begin with a forest hike up Bakheng Hill to visit the spectacular Phnom Bakheng Temple before moving on to the huge creeper-clad ruin of Preah Khan.
+Forest walk up Bakheng Hill to visit the spectacular Phnom Bakheng Temple before moving on to the huge creeper-clad ruin of Preah Khan.
 Dense jungle, enormous roots and screeching parakeets make this atmospheric temple one of everyone’s favourites.
 After a break in Siem Reap, the afternoon continues with a short hike to Ta Keo via the remote and rarely visited Ta Nei Temple.
-A visit to famous Ta Prom – the famous ‘Tomb Raider’ Temple – continues our jungle theme & concludes our day’s visit.
+A visit to Ta Prom – the famous ‘Tomb Raider’ Temple – continues our jungle theme.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B,

 Day 11 - Siem Reap - Beng Melea and afternoon at leisure

 Morning trip to one of the more remote and less visited temple sites.
 The truly spectacular Beng Melea.
 A huge, partially-ruined, temple complex, overgrown by jungle, lying to the west of Siem Reap, is one of the most impressive Angkor monuments.
 Return to Siem Reap with an afternoon at leisure; relax by the pool, visit the National Museum, explore the markets or even take a Khmer cookery lesson?